-(1) Under attainment of healthy shelf groundfish stocks such as lingcod and mid-water rockfishes; (2) Heavily consolidating fishing activity into nearshore open depths (shore to 30 fathoms), which has concentrated pressure on nearshore stocks and resulted in conservation issues (i.e., ACL overages for black rockfish and cabezon in 2017);

-(3) Caused disproportionately high impacts to port communities that lost most or all of their groundfish reefs to the closures (e.g., Winchester Bay); and

-(4) Introduced safety (NS-10) concerns to those who seek to fish the open grounds seaward of the RCA that are far offshore (discussed next).
+- (1) Under attainment of healthy shelf groundfish stocks such as lingcod and mid-water rockfishes: - (2) Heavily consolidating fishing activity into nearshore open depths (shore to 30 fm), which has concentrated pressure on nearshore stocks and resulted in conservation issues (i.e., ACL overages for black rockfish and cabezon in 2017); - (3) Caused disproportionately high impacts to port communities that lost most or all of their groundfish reefs to the closures (e.g., Winchester Bay); and - (4) Introduced safety (NS-10) concerns to those who seek to fish the open grounds seaward of the RCA that are far offshore (discussed next).

-As shown (Figure B-25), the scope of the non-trawl RCA (30-100 fathoms) that is equivalent to the recreational depth restrictions (closed > 30 fathoms April-Sept) is expansive off Oregon.
+As shown (Figure B-26), the scope of the non-trawl RCA (30-100 fm) that is equivalent to the recreational depth restrictions (closed > 30 fm April-Sept) is expansive off Oregon.
 For instance, the non-trawl RCA closes off 93 percent of the closest waters to shore around Florence (41 of 44 miles offshore).
 In general throughout the coast, people can fish from 0-3 miles shoreward of the RCA, but have to travel another 20-44 miles offshore to reach the next open waters seaward of the RCA.
-Traveling more than 10-15 miles offshore becomes increasingly dangerous for small recreational boats as well as for the "sport-like" commercial fixed gear boats who participate in the nearshore fishery:
+Traveling more than 10-